lurgh/infinitive/README.md

 or just not configured if you don't want to use it.

 Active development and testing are still under way.
 In particular we still need to look into the following:
-  * Still hoping to figure out how Dehumidify action is represented so we can reflect it in the UI/API - may need to resort to heuristics
+  * Precisely detect Dehumidify action - currently using a heuristic
   * Auto-detect the zone airflow weighting (please let me know if you find a way!)
   * MQTT: maybe support a read-only option
   * MQTT: add controls to change per-zone overrideDuration